- Fantastic Team

 The toilet float is another part of the system that regulates the water level inside the toilet tank.
 It comes in two variations – as a cup float and as a rubber ball float.
 If your toilet bowl is a new model, you probably have a cup float.
 If the water level is so high that it rises above the level of the overflow pipe, you’ll have to readjust it through the float.

-How to address a running toilet problem
+How to fix a leaking toilet tank

 As you see, the mechanism inside your toilet isn’t a very complicated one, and with a little patience and understanding, you’ll be able to fix any small problem yourself.
 Of course, first, you’ll have to be certain you know the nature of the issue.

 - Remove the toilet tank lid and look inside.
 Prepare a few towels, because you will possibly get wet.
 We also recommend using rubber gloves.
 Hold either end of the toilet tank lid with both hands and pull it out of the way.
 Toilet tank lids are heavy, so put it on the floor where it won’t break.
 If this is your first time looking at the mechanism of the toilet tank, give yourself some time to be sure which part is which.

 - Check the overflow pipe.
 You will immediately notice whether the water level is above the overflow pipe.
 If this is the case, you know where the problem is.